dsmsuite/dsmsuite.github.io/index.md

 # Why software dependencies matter

 Ideally, software can be easily modified, is understandable, reliable and reusable.
-In practice, this often remains an ideal and over the course of time the software becomes increasingly rigid, opaque and fragile.
+In practice, this often remains an ideal and over the course of time software becomes increasingly rigid, opaque and fragile.
 The underlying cause is that the dependency structure of the software degrades over time.

 ![evolution of junit dependencies across releases](https://dsmsuite.github.io/assets/img/index/nunit.gif "evolution of junit dependencies across releases")